Burnby Hall Gardens and Museum are situated in the charming town of Pocklington on the edge of the Yorkshire Wolds.

 Originally the estate of Major Percy Stewart, adventurer and collector, the gardens were developed by him and left in trust on his death in 1962.

-The Gardens comprise Upper and Lower lakes set in nine acres of woodland and garden, and contain a National Collection of over a hundred varieties of Hardy water lily.
+The Gardens comprise Upper and Lower lakes set in nine acres of woodland and garden, and contain a National Collection of over eighty varieties of Hardy water lily.
 Carp and Roach are in both lakes in large numbers and can be hand fed by visitors.

-There are walkways around both lakes, an ornamental bridge, a Victorian Garden, an Aviary, a Rockery and a Stumpery, the latter being the most recent addition to this popular visitor attraction.
+There are walkways around both lakes, an ornamental bridge, a Victorian Garden, an Aviary, a Rock Garden, a Stumpery and a Birch Walk, the latter being the most recent addition to this popular visitor attraction.